NHSDigital/digital-prevention-services-portfolio/app/events/winter-2025.md

 ### 14:50 – AI Health Coach (John Fisher)

-Exploring an AI Coach to establish long term behavioural change in prevention.
+Hear how a multi-disciplinary, multi departmental, team are establishing novel techniques and ways of working across user research, design, behavioural science and tech.
+All whilst ensuring clinical safety and ethics are at the forefront of their work

 ---

 ## Beech & Cedar

-### 13:45 – Intro to Accessibility ​(?)
+### 13:45 – Intro to Accessibility

-????
+A promo for the Accessibility Lab taking place in [Acacia and Alder](#acacia-and-alder).

 ### 13:50 – BoxWave​ (Harry & Joe Freeman)